rubysherpas/forem/README.md

 It is preferrable that if you want to use your own formatter to set `Forem.formatter` to a class defined by you which contains a `format` method that will be used.
 If `Forem.formatter` is set then it will reference this formatter and not use the default `simple_format` which is defined by Rails.

+### User profiles

+To change the username text on each post to be a link to the User's profile use the following configuration:

+    Forem.enable_user_profile_links = true

+Then you just need to make sure that you have routes configured for your user model to show the desired profile page.

 ### Translations

 We currently have support for the following languages: